 I just found out a reporting structure mockup I have prepared in Excel once upon a time:

 By the way, did you see our Automatic Organization Chart Generator?

-This is an Excel Template which lets you create organization charts from Excel lists with a click of a button.
+This is an Excel template that lets you create organization charts from Excel lists with a click of a button.
 It can be useful for small business owners and Human Resources departments.
-Find details here: Automatic Organization Chart Maker – Excel Template

 These type of charts are directly related to Excel as most of the companies already keep their data in spreadsheets.
 But I also know people who even build their website mockups in Excel (with links to other sections, placement of buttons, sliders etc.).

 10. You can fetch live data from the web into Excel

 Sometimes you may need your excel files to be updated automatically from a live data source.
 For example, if you are making a stock market analysis and want the latest data of some stock prices at NYSE, you can connect your Excel file to a data feed and let it take the latest info automatically (unless you want to input them one by one!)

 As this is a comprehensive topic I will leave it for another post.
 But here is a few things you can fetch into excel: